We are delighted to be able to announce the arrival of our newly commissioned services for neurodivergent children, young people and their families:

 Your child’s development is unique and may vary in comparison to other children.
-You may notice neurodevelopmental (ND) differences in your child that are observed at home and/or in nursery/school.
+You may notice neurodevelopmental (ND) differences in your child that are observed at home and/ or in nursery/ school.
 These differences can be in the areas of communication, memory, relationships, balance and coordination, emotional well-being, play, learning, flexibility, attention or senses.
-Schools and organistions make adjustments with the aim of ensuring neurodiversity is celebrated and understood so that all children can feel included and progress.
+Schools and organisations make adjustments with the aim of ensuring neurodiversity is celebrated and understood so that all children can feel included and progress.
 It is important to discuss concerns and share information with school professionals or other services that may be involved with your child.
 Sometimes, a request for a Neurodevelopmental (ND) assessment may be submitted after your discussion with professionals or you may decide to monitor your child’s development over time.

-This guide provides you, as the parent/carer, with information about how to access resources and supports for a child presenting with neurodevelopmental differences and their family.
-This guide is divided into different stages (Before, During and After) in relation to the ND referral, assessment and receiving an assessment outcome such as a diagnosis.
-It shows what is available to all children and families regardless of any diagnosis.
+This guide provides you with information about how to access resources and supports for a child presenting with neurodevelopmental differences.
+This guide is divided into different stages (Before, During and After) a ND request for assistance is made.
+It shows what supports are available to all children and families regardless of any diagnosis.

-Beforerefers to you as a parent noticing ND differences in your child or a family member, friend or professional mentioning these differences to you.
-You may decide to discuss this with a school professional and in some instances a GP, and then as a result may ask for a ND assessment through your child’s school.
+Before – refers to you as a parent noticing ND differences in your child; or a family member, friend or professional mentioning these differences to you.
+You may decide to discuss this with a school professional and in some instances a GP, resulting in a request for a ND assessment through your child’s school.

-Duringrefers to when education or health professionals may submit a ND request for assessment into the Single Point of Access.
+During – refers to when education or health professionals submits a ND request for assistance to the Single Point of Access.
 If it is agreed that the request is appropriate, you will receive communication about gathering information and an appointment.
-During this period of waiting for an appointment and for other assessment appointments, you can access this guide to identify appropriate resources and supports.
+During this period of waiting for an appointment, you can access this guide to identify appropriate resources and supports.

 We understand that this can be an anxious time for children and their families.
 NHS Lothian has two online Wellbeing Hubs, for children under 11 and for older children aged 11+.
 There is information, short videos, and links to other specialist organisations and charities, with topics including feelings, moods and emotions, mental health, sleep, staying safe online, friendships, body image and much more.